20 Vintage Photos of 4th of July Celebrations

 Winning the trifecta

 “Thanks to Mom’s sewing, my sisters and I stole the show at the 1954 July Fourth parade in Hammond, Wisconsin.
-From left, Mary took first place dressed as a queen, Shirley took second place playing Uncle Sam, and I took third as a farmer gone fishing.” —Kay Geurkink, Baldwin, WI
+From left, Mary took first place dressed as a queen, Shirley took second place playing Uncle Sam, and I took third as a farmer gone fishing.” —Kay Geurkink, Baldwin, WI.
+If you’re curious, this is why we set off fireworks for the 4th of July.

 Cover your ears